jnozzi/cocoadev.com/markdown/NiceHighlightLineWhenDraggingInNSTableView.md

 ** Bold means this can be important!!
-Its a Category for a General/NSTableView owned by Apple.
+Its a Category for a NSTableView owned by Apple.
 If they change the call to this method inside then it could happen that or your app crashes or if Apple uses a new method name it uses Apples new method and will show things there way.
 **

 At least I hope that they give us a public delegate method in 10.4.9 and later to override their standard method.